Plus500 vs Trading 212 – Which Broker is Best?

 Minimum Deposit Credit & Debit Cards?
 UK Bank Transfer?
 E-wallets Deposit Fees Plus500 £100 Yes Yes Neteller, Skrill, PayPal None Trading 212 £1 Yes Yes Neteller, Skrill, PayPal, Google Pay, Apple Pay, Dotpay, Giropay 0.7% for deposits over £2,000

 Both of these brokers offer standout customer service.
 The Plus500 and Trading 212 support teams are available 24/7 by phone and email, and we found that the representatives we talked to were helpful and knowledgeable.
 Plus500 has a slight edge in customer support since it also offers live chat as an option for getting in touch.

 Plus500 vs Trading 212: Safety & Regulation

-Both Plus500 and Trading 212 are widely used brokers that are considered trustworthy.
-Each is regulated by the UK FCA, one of the world’s top financial regulators.
+Both Plus500 and Trading 212 are regulated by the UK FCA, one of the world’s top financial regulators.
 In addition, UK clients receive negative balance protection and protection from the Financial Services Compensation Scheme, which reimburses you up to £85,000 if your broker goes out of business.

 Plus500 vs Trading 212: The Verdict